 Backing up the content of your website will ensure that in case of an emergency you will have a local copy of your website which you can use for restoring the website to its previous working state.

 The process of generating the backup is quite straight forward and we will explain it in detail in this tutorial.
 Since WordPress is a php/MySQL-driven platform you will respectively need to perform the backup in two stages.

 First, you will need to back up the files for your website.
 This can be quickly done via the FTP service for your account.
 If you are not quite sure how to use this service or if you are not entirely familiar with it, please check our FTP tutorial series.

 Once you connect to the FTP service for your website and access the root folder for your website (where the WordPress files are located) you will need to download them to a folder on your local computer.

 Once you are done downloading the files you will need to backup the database your website is using.

 This is also quite an easy task and in order to achieve it you will first need to know the name of the database used by the website.
 If you are not quite sure about the database name you can easily check it by opening the wp-config.php file and searching for the following line in it:

 Then you will be presented with the table view for your database.
-Here you will need to use the “Export” tool in order for your database to be properly exported.
-This tool is located in the top horizontal menu at the table view page.
+Here you will need to use the Export tool in order for your database to be properly exported.
+This tool is located in the top horizontal menu on the table view page.